 Most anthropologists believe that cannibalism is intrinsically religious in nature.
 Just as all pagan blood-sacrifices were distorted knock-offs of the one true Sacrifice of Calvary (even if they took place before the Crucifixion), so too all ritual acts of cannibalism are a distorted attempt to replace the Bread of Life with the mammon of one’s own iniquity.

 The disciples scandalized by Jesus’ hard saying were right to be horrified by cannibalism but wrong to identify it with what they were hearing.
 The Eucharist is not another form of cannibalism.
 On the contrary, it is a holy union with Life itself, which all cannibal acts blindly seek but never obtain.

 In this respect Holy Communion is actually the supreme instance of anti-cannibalism, an exposé of all evil impostors for what they are.
 Jesus made the difference clear enough when He referred to Himself as the “Living Bread” (Jn.
 6:41).

 So if anyone asks, now you know.

-Michael Foley, a new contributor to The Catholic Thing, is an associate professor of patristics in the Great Texts Program at Baylor University.
+Michael Foley is an associate professor of patristics in the Great Texts Program at Baylor University.
 His articles have appeared in, among others, First Things, Homiletic and Pastoral Review, and The Wall Street Journal.
 Dr. Foley has edited or authored several books including Frank Sheed’s classic translation of St. Augustine’s Confessions and Why Do Catholics Eat Fish on Friday?
 The Catholic Origin to Just About Everything.